Victory I: Construction and career

-Career as Victory I

-The ship was the first vessel of a new line, currently known as Victory Cruise Lines, was acquired in 2016.
+The ship was acquired in 2016 as the first vessel of a new line known as Victory Cruise Lines.
 She underwent a refit, repurposing four of her double cabins, reducing her passenger capacity to 202 from 210.
 Her sister ship, formerly Cape Cod Light was acquired in 2017, similarly refit, and recommissioned as Victory II.
-During the covid pandemic the Victory I was pulled from service due to the cruising ban the Victory I was laid up at Port Royal South Carolina.
+Both vessels and the Victory Cruise Lines brand were acquired by the American Queen Steamboat Company and Victory I underwent a refit at Gulf Island in Houma, Louisiana in 2019, where the vessel's stern was enclosed.
+During the COVID-19 pandemic Victory I was pulled from service due to the cruising ban.
+Victory I was laid up at Port Royal, South Carolina.

-Career as Ocean Voyager

-On December 7, 2021, the Victory I was renamed Ocean Voyager.
+As part of a rebranding by the American Queen Steamboat Company, (which itself rebranded to American Queen Voyages) on December 7, 2021, Victory I was renamed Ocean Voyager.
 She underwent a small refit at Port Royal.
-Ocean Voyager returned to service on January 4, 2022, doing cruises around the Yucatán Peninsula and returning to Great Lakes service in May, making her first stop in Chicago on June 8.
+Ocean Voyager returned to service on January 4, 2022, adding cruises around the Yucatán Peninsula and returning to Great Lakes service in May, making her first stop in Chicago on June 8.
+On June 20, 2023, American Queen Voyages announced that they would no longer offer cruises on the Great Lakes, and would be selling the Ocean Voyager and Ocean Navigator.

+After American Queen Voyages went bankrupt in 2024, the former chief executive officer of the company acquired Ocean Voyager and Ocean Navigator at the company's bankruptcy auction.
+The two vessels were then made part of the fleet of the recreated Victory Cruise Lines and Ocean Voyager returned to the Victory I name.
+Victory Cruise Lines resumed cruise service on the Great Lakes in late April 2025.